We reviewed the evidence about the cure rate and risks of hematopoietic stem cell transplantation for people with sickle cell disease.

 Sickle cell disease is a genetic disorder mainly characterized by the presence of deformed, sickle-shaped red blood cells in the blood stream.
 These cells deprive tissues of blood and oxygen resulting in periodic and recurrent painful attacks.
 Complications include acute chest syndrome and stroke.
 Although sickle cell disease is responsive to preventive and supportive measures such as the use of prophylactic antibodies and periodic blood transfusion, these do not provide a cure.
 The use of hematopoietic (blood forming) stem cell transplantation involves replacing the deformed red blood cells and its stem cells with stem cells from a healthy donor thereby producing normal red blood cells.
 These stem cells can be derived from either the bone marrow or blood (umbilical cord blood or peripheral blood) of a healthy individual.
 This is an update of a previously published review.

 Reports on the use of hematopoietic stem cell transplantation improving survival and preventing symptoms and complications associated with sickle cell disease are currently limited to observational and other less robust studies.
-No randomized controlled trial assessing the benefit or risk of hematopoietic stem cell transplantations was found.
-Thus, this systematic review identifies the need for a multicentre randomized controlled trial assessing the benefits and possible risks of hematopoietic stem cell transplantations comparing sickle status and severity of disease in people with sickle cell disease.
+We did not find any eligible randomized controlled trials assessing the benefit or risk of hematopoietic stem cell transplantations.
+However, there is an ongoing quasi-randomized trial comparing hematopoietic stem cell transplantation with standard care, Thus, this systematic review identifies the need for a multicentre randomized controlled trial assessing the benefits and possible risks of hematopoietic stem cell transplantations comparing sickle status and severity of disease in people with sickle cell disease.

 Sickle cell disease is a genetic disorder involving a defect in the red blood cells due to its sickled hemoglobin.
 The main therapeutic interventions include preventive and supportive measures.
 Hematopoietic stem cell transplantations are carried out with the aim of replacing the defective cells and their progenitors (hematopoietic (i.e. blood forming) stem cells) in order to correct the disorder.
 This is an update of a previously published review.